-6. Generally, the type of personal information we collect about you is the information that is needed to facilitate your stay on Hamilton Island including travel arrangements, bookings and to organise the provision of related products and services on your behalf.
-For example, we may collect details such as your name, residential address, mailing address, telephone number, email address, credit/debit card details (including card type, card number, security number and expiry date), and other details relevant to your stay or required by third parties providers (e.g. airlines, accommodation and tour providers).
+6. Generally, the type of personal information we collect about you is the information that is needed to facilitate your transaction with us.
+For example, we may collect details such as your name, residential address, mailing address, telephone number, email address, financial information and credit/debit card details (including card type, card number, security number and expiry date).

 How do we collect personal information?

 9. We will ordinarily collect personal information about you directly from you or where it is provided to us.
-For example, we collect personal information directly from you through forms you fill out when contacting us, signing up for our email communication, requesting a quote, using our online chat service, entering a competition, making a booking or through your ongoing interaction with us.
+For example, we collect personal information directly from you through forms you fill out when contacting us, email communication, requesting a quote, using our online chat service, entering a competition, making a booking or through your ongoing interaction with us.

 10. When you call us on the telephone, we may monitor and in some cases record the telephone conversation for staff training and record-keeping purposes.
 Further, when we communicate with you by email or via online chat, we may keep a copy of our correspondence and use technology to identify you so that we will be in a position to know when you have opened the email or clicked on a link in the email.

 12. The collection, holding and use of your personal information is necessary for us to facilitate our transaction with you and to maintain our relationship with you, including in regard to future opportunities.